 Should the Group be unable to continue as a going concern, adjustments would have to be made to restate the value of assets to their recoverable amounts, to provide for further liabilities that might arise and to reclassify non-current assets and non-current liabilities as current assets and current liabilities.
 The effect of these potential adjustments has not been reflected in the consolidated financial statements.

 REPORT OF THE DIRECTORS (continued)

 FUTURE DEVELOPMENTS

-The Group continues to advance its discussions with potential partners to significantly grow its business and to construct and operate its own Accoya® Wood manufacturing facility.
-The Group expects to commence construction of its own Accoya® Wood manufacturing facility during late 2021 or early 2022.
+The Group expects to commence construction of its own Accoya® Wood manufacturing facility during 2022.

 FINANCIAL RISK MANAGEMENT